 A good camera, and great audio

-The Axon 7 Mini’s camera isn’t quite the caliber of the Axon 7’s — it has a 16-megapixel sensor compared to the latter’s 21-mexapixel camera, lacks optical image stabilization, and sports a max video resolution of 1080p (1,920 x 1,080 pixels) compared to the Axon 7’s 4K (3,840 x 2,160).
+The Axon 7 Mini’s camera isn’t quite the caliber of the Axon 7’s — it has a 16-megapixel sensor compared to the latter’s 21-megapixel camera, lacks optical image stabilization, and sports a max video resolution of 1080p (1,920 by 1,080 pixels) compared to the Axon 7’s 4K (3,840 by 2,160).
 But to ZTE’s credit, those are the sensor’s only perceptible downgrades: it has the same autofocus and auto white balance features as the Axon, plus the same suite of brightness and exposure tools.

 The front-facing camera is the same 8-megapixel model as the Axon 7’s, and that’s a good thing — we were impressed by the quality of the selfies the Axon 7 captured in low light.
 Assuming nothing has changed under the hood, we expect the same level of detail from the Axon 7 Mini’s model.

 The Axon 7’s audio reproduction is markedly improved, believe it or not, over the Axon 7’s — an unintended benefit of a new sound chip, the AKM 4962, which consolidates the the Axon 7’s two separate audio processors (a AKM 4961 DAC and AKM 4490 ADC) into one.
 Incredibly, ZTE said the Axon 7 Mini is louder than its predecessor — a claim we can back up after cranking up its volume during a loud demo video.
 And the level of detail is impressive, besides: the bass is deep but not boomy, the highs are clean and crisp, and voices come through loud and clear.
 It’s a stellar listening experience across the board.